 Ah, San Francisco.
 No matter how many times you visit this city or how long you live there, the views never fail to take your breath away.
 And get ready to be out of breath, thanks to the countless hills you'll climb, which always promise a gorgeous view, whether it looks out onto the bay, the bridge, the towers, the Victorian homes, or the Pacific ocean.
 And when it comes to food, it's pretty hard to find a city with as many delicious gourmet eateries as San Francisco, where the produce is fresh and the chefs are the best of the best.

 San Antonio, Texas

 As the capital of our country, Washington D.C. is a must-visit.
 But aside from going there because of patriotism, it's also one of the most exciting, interesting, and travel-friendly destinations in the world.
 In fact, there are almost too many things to see and do in one trip.
-There are the atmospheric and educational memorials throughout the city, endless museums and political venues, and, when you want a break from the cultural and political experiences, there are plenty of charming neighborhoods to explore, like Georgetown and Adams Morgan and Dupont Circle.
+There are the atmospheric and educational memorials throughout the city, endless museums, and political venues.
+Then, when you want a break from the cultural and political experiences, there are plenty of charming neighborhoods to explore, like Georgetown, Adams Morgan, and Dupont Circle.